bhk/build/minion.md

 project.
 Minion is tested with GNU Make v3.81.

-If you invoke make without any arguments, Minion will attempt to build a target named `default`, which your makefile may using an *alias* (described below) or an ordinary Make rule.
+If you invoke make without any arguments, Minion will attempt to build a target named `default`, which your makefile may define using an *alias* (described below) or an ordinary Make rule.

 If you pass arguments on the command line, Minion will treat the arguments as a set of targets and build them.
 Each argument may be one of the